 Following the competition, competitors will have an opportunity to review their scoresheets with the judges by the schedule announced by the event organizer, this may be in person or online.
-Competitors will not be allowed to keep their original scoresheets before the WCE event manager scans the copy of the scoresheets.
+Competitors will not be allowed to keep their original scoresheets before a WCRC official scans the copy of the scoresheets.